 Rundeck is an Open Source job runner, providing a web-based interface to enable users to dispatch commands to remote nodes without the need to access them directly.
 Rundeck offers many features including the ability to execute jobs (a collection of commands to be dispatched to a node), ad-hoc commands and scheduling.

 In our case we wanted to make use of the ‘jobs’ feature to provide a pre-defined list of options a user could select from.
-In some cases it was desirable for the user to be able to specify parameters e.g. start and end dates, for this Rundeck provides the ability to request input from the user prior to execution.
+In some cases it was desirable for the user to be able to specify parameters such as start and end dates, for this Rundeck provides the ability to request input from the user prior to execution.

 When selecting a job for execution, Rundeck connects to the target nodes as the user ‘rundeck’ and executes the commands dispatched as part of the job.
 In our case this presented permission issues as some of the drush commands to be executed required write access to directories owned by the user www-data (Nginx/PHP user).
 To overcome this the rundeck user on the remote nodes was granted sudo access.
 With sudo privileges it was now possible for Rundeck to connect as the user ‘rundeck’ and switch to the www-data user to execute the drush commands.